- Fermented wheat germ extract

 For Patients & Caregivers

-Bottom Line: Fermented wheat germ was shown to improve quality of life in cancer patients.
-More studies are needed.
+Fermented wheat germ may improve quality of life in cancer patients, but data is limited and more studies are needed.

 Fermented wheat germ extract (WGE) was developed by Mate Hidvegi, a Hungarian chemist, in the 1990s.
 It should not be confused with wheat germ oil.
-WGE is used as a dietary supplement by cancer patients in Hungary to improve quality of life.
-Laboratory studies show that WGE may have anticancer properties.
-Results from some clinical trials suggest WGE improves quality of life, but cancer patients should consult their physicians before taking WGE.
+WGE has been used as a dietary supplement by cancer patients in Hungary to improve quality of life.
+However, studies in humans are quite limited, and cancer patients should consult their physicians before taking WGE.

-WGE was shown to improve quality of life in cancer patients.
-More data are needed to establish its use.
+Limited data suggest WGE may improve quality of life in cancer patients, but larger well-designed studies are needed to establish its use.

-Animal studies show that WGE is beneficial, but human data are lacking.
+Animal studies suggest WGE is beneficial, but human data are lacking.

-Data from test tube and observation studies show that WGE can regulate the immune system.
+Lab and observational studies suggest WGE can regulate the immune system.